 Because your credit report can have such a great influence on decisions others make about you, it's important to know what your credit report says and how to ensure that the information is accurate.

 The three nationwide credit reporting bureaus are Equifax, Experian, and TransUnion.
 Each of them collects data from employers, landlords, public records, and creditors—though the information in the three reports can differ to some degree.

 Your credit report includes the following types of information in different sections of the report:

 Identifying information.
-This includes your full name and any aliases; Social Security number (for security reasons, this will be omitted on the copy provided to you); current and previous addresses and current phone number; birth date; current and former employers; and your spouse's first name, if you are married.
+This includes your full name and any aliases; Social Security number (for security reasons, this will be omitted on the copy provided to you); current and previous addresses and current phone number; birth date; current and former employers; and your spouse's first name, if you're married.

 Credit information.
 This includes a listing of open, or active, credit accounts as well as closed accounts; account numbers; the date you opened and, if applicable, closed the account; the type of account (mortgage, revolving credit, or student loan, for example); the monthly payment; your credit limit or loan amount and current balance; any co-signers on the loan; and your payment history for the past two years.

 Inquiries.
 This includes the names of companies and individuals who have obtained copies of your credit report ("inquiries").
 (To learn more about kinds of information is included in a credit report, and how you can get a free copy of your credit report, see What's in Your Credit Report?)